turris-cz/user-docs/docs/basics/reforis/wan/reforis-wan.md

 ## Custom MAC address

-Some ISP require to use specific
+Some ISPs require to use specific
 [MAC addresses](https://en.wikipedia.org/wiki/MAC_address).

 You can check the _Custom MAC address_ checkbox and write the given MAC address into the _MAC address_ field.
 Use hexadecimal format of numbers separated by colons (e.g. 00:11:22:33:44:55).